aneldev/dynadux/README.md

 ### About

-Dispatches an action, technically calls a reducer.
+Dispatches an action, technically it calls a reducer with an optional payload.

-The `dispatch` is provided by
+The `dispatch` method is available in

-- the store
+- store’s instance
-- the reducer callback
+- reducers _and_
-- the middleware callback
+- middlewares

 ### `dispatch` method signature